-Agarose gel electrophoresis is a molecular biology method to analyze and separate DNA fragments based on their size.
+Gel electrophoresis is a molecular biology method used to analyze and separate DNA fragments based on their size.
 When you use gel electrophoresis to help you with molecular cloning, you will also need to be able to interpret and analyze the results of your gel.

-For an example, you are ready to excise your digested plasmid DNA from agarose.
-However, you see more than one band on your digested sample and you wonder which one to cut.
-In this article, we review the different forms of plasmid DNA and offer some useful tips to interpret your gel.
+In this article, we will review the different forms of plasmid DNA and offer some useful tips to interpret your gel.

 The Structure of Agarose

-Agarose, produced from seaweed, is a polysaccharide agar.
+Agarose, produced from seaweed, is a polysaccharide.
 During polymerization, agarose polymers link non-covalently and form a network of bundles.
 This network consists of pores with molecular filtering properties.

 DNA separation occurs due to the mesh-like nature of the agarose gel.
 Smaller DNA fragments can move quickly through the pores, while larger fragments get caught and therefore travel slowly.

-How Does a Circular Plasmid DNA Run During Gel Electrophoresis?
+How Does Circular Plasmid DNA Run During Gel Electrophoresis?

-The gel electrophoresis conditions (including the presence of ethidium bromide, gel concentrations, electric field strength, temperature, and ionic strength of the electrophoresis buffer) may affect the mobility of the plasmid DNA.
-Due to the net-like nature of agarose gel, circular plasmid DNA is caught up easier in the agarose mesh.
+The gel electrophoresis conditions, including the presence of ethidium bromide (or alternative), gel concentrations, electric field strength, temperature, and ionic strength of the electrophoresis buffer, can affect the mobility of plasmid DNA.

 4 Common Forms of Plasmid DNA

-CCC monomer is a negatively charged and supercoiled plasmid.
+The covalently closed circular monomer is a negatively charged, supercoiled plasmid.
 Intact supercoiled plasmids have compact double-stranded DNA twisted around itself.
-Plasmid DNA isolated from bacterial hosts are usually present in this CCC form.
+Plasmid DNA isolated from bacterial hosts are usually present in this covalently closed circular form.
 Undigested plasmid DNA are usually supercoiled.

 An open circular form is caused by the nicking (cleavage) of one DNA strand.
 UV irradiation or nucleases can cause this single-strand break.
 This structure is a relaxed and less compact form of plasmid.
-It also has less supercoiling than the CCC form.
+It also has less supercoiling than the covalently closed circular form.

-OC dimer is an oligomeric form of a plasmid.
+An open circle (OC) dimer is an oligomeric form of a plasmid.
 This open circle dimer, or concatemer, can occur due to replication.
-Dimers are usually doubling in size when compared to monomers.
+Dimers are usually doubled in size compared to monomers.

 How to Interpret Gel Electrophoresis Results

-- In general, monomer supercoiled CCC forms move faster than any other forms, because they have compact supercoiled DNA structure.
+- In general, monomer supercoiled covalently closed circular forms move faster than any other forms because they have a compact supercoiled DNA structure.
 Therefore, they will appear further down in the gel.

-- Open circular (OC) and linear monomers move slower than the supercoiled CCC monomer.
-They have more struggle passing through the pores in the gel matrix than the CCC form.
-Therefore, OC forms will appear higher in the gel.
-The order of migration is usually the monomer CCC form (the fastest), followed by the linear form and OC form.
+- Open circular (OC) and linear monomers move slower than the supercoiled covalently closed circular monomer.
+They struggle to pass through the pores of the gel matrix than the covalently closed circular form.
+Therefore, open circular forms will appear higher in the gel.
+The order of migration is usually the supercoiled covalently closed circular monomer (the fastest), followed by the linear form and open circular form.

-- Completely digested plasmid DNA usually show only a single band, a linear form of the plasmid, in its lane with the expected size.
+- Completely digested plasmid DNA usually shows up a single band on the gel, a linear form of the plasmid, in its lane.
 Undigested plasmid may have two forms show up in its lane: a covalently closed circular dimer and a covalently closed circular monomer.
-The dimer forms, due to their larger and doubling size compared to monomers, usually move slower than the monomers.
+The dimer forms, due to their larger size compared to monomers, usually move slower than the monomers.
 Therefore, it will appear higher in a gel than a monomer.
-The CCC monomer form runs faster than the linear form of digested plasmid DNA.
+The covalently closed circular monomer form runs faster than the linear form of digested plasmid DNA.

 Gel Electrophoresis.
 Lane 1: DNA Ladder.
 Lane 2: Undigested plasmid A. Lane 3: Completely digested plasmid A.

 For Lane 2, you may be able to see two bands.
-The faint band on top is OC and the one below it is the supercoiled covalently closed circular form.
+The faint band on top is the open circular form and the one below it is the supercoiled covalently closed circular form.
 Remember, the supercoiled covalently closed circle is more compact than open circle and can travel further during a given time.

-During gel electrophoresis, you may have to load uncut plasmid DNA, digested DNA fragment, PCR product, and probably genomic DNA that you use as a PCR template into the wells.
-Your digested DNA fragment is a digested PCR product.
+During gel electrophoresis, you may have to load uncut plasmid DNA, digested DNA fragment, PCR products, or genomic DNA into the wells.
 The next step is to identify those bands.
 For that, we summarize what we have described in this article and quick tips to help with identification.

 - Uncut plasmid DNA on the agarose gel is easy to identify because it may have two forms of plasmid (OC and CCC forms).

-- Digested plasmid, digested DNA fragment, PCR product, and genomic DNA may all have one single band.
+- Digested plasmids, digested DNA fragments, PCR products, and genomic DNA may all have one single band.
 To identify these bands, you will have to check on their size by consulting the DNA ladder.
-Your digested plasmid has a linear form with the size in between OC and CCC forms of the uncut plasmid.
-Genomic DNA has a large size.
-So, the genomic DNA usually show at the very top of your gel (very close to your well).
+Your digested plasmid has a linear form with the size in between open circle and supercoiled covalently closed circular forms of the uncut plasmid.
+Genomic DNA will be a larger size.
+So, genomic DNA usually shows up at the very top of your gel (very close to your well).

-- Digested DNA fragment may have a single band at almost similar size with your PCR product.
-This is your target size, and the band in this digested DNA fragment is the one you want to excise.
+- Digested DNA fragments may have a single band at almost a similar size as your PCR product.

-- At the bottom of the PCR product lane, you may see a faint band indicating small molecules.
+At the bottom of the PCR product lane, you may see a faint band indicating small molecules.
 These small molecules are your primer molecules that link to other primer molecules to form a primer dimer.
-The size of these small molecules is not your target size, so you don’t want to excise this band.

 To learn more about how to interpret DNA gel electrophoresis, watch our video below: